 Being a go-getter career woman, you know what you want and how to get it.
 You have everything sorted out—from the toughest challenges like managing your team to the simplest details like deciding what to wear for work.
-Do you also take charge of your own well-being to always look and feel good?
-It all starts with your crowning glory.
-Starting to lose hair?
-Good thing, there are ways to prevent hairloss in women.
+In the middle of all this busyness, you might be neglecting your crowning glory and missing the early signs of hair loss.

-Save your tresses from completely falling out and your self-esteem from falling apart.
-Read on to learn the expert-proven advice on how to prevent hairloss.
+Save your tresses from falling out and your self-esteem from falling apart.
+Read on to learn the expert-proven advice on how to prevent hair loss in women.

-Awareness is always the first step to solve a problem such as hairloss.
-Catching its early signs allows you to start finding the best treatment for thinning hair, which is more likely to be effective if done sooner.
+Awareness is always the first step to solve a problem such as hair loss.
+Catching its early signs allows you to start finding the best treatment for thinning hair and know how to stop hair from falling out.

 - Widening of the part in your hair